 Food Network Weekly Schedule Highlights

+Food Network celebrates Halloween with plenty of tricks and treats this week including special Road to Halloween Wars 2020 on Sunday, September 13th at 8pm

-Food Network's weekly schedule is packed with premieres every day of the week including the season premiere of DELICIOUS MISS BROWN on Saturday, September 5th at 12pm and the finale of the Chopped: BEAT BOBBY FLAY tournament on Sunday, September 6th at 9pm where four Chopped champs compete for the chance to take on Bobby Flay.
-Fans can also catch premieres of All-Star Best Thing I Ever Ate, Amy Schumer Learns to Cook, Beat Bobby Flay, Chopped, Chopped Sweets, Guy's Grocery Games, RESTAURANT: IMPOSSIBLE and Triple D Nation.
-In daytime, don't miss self- shot shows with favorite on-air personalities from home, including new episodes of The Kitchen: Family Style, The Pioneer Woman: Home SWEET HOME and Symon's Dinners Cooking Out.
-Throughout the week, on the award-winning Food Network Kitchen app, fans can join some of their favorite chefs for LIVE classes and conversation including Carla Hall, Michael Symon, Jet Tila and more.From delicious premieres to exciting finales, Food Network's weekly schedule is the ultimate source for recipe inspiration and entertainment.
+Food Network celebrates Halloween with plenty of tricks and treats this week including special Road to HALLOWEEN WARS 2020 on Sunday, September 13th at 8pm, followed by some of the most thrilling and chilling Halloween-themed creations the world has ever seen in a new season of HALLOWEEN WARS at 9pm.
+Then, Alyson Hannigan hosts new series Outrageous Pumpkins beginning at 10pm, where a traditional Halloween pastime is taken to the next level as seven expert pumpkin carvers display their creativity and pumpkin prowess as they sculpt gravity-defying scenes.
+It's a premiere-packed week and fans can also catch new episodes of All-Star Best Thing I Ever Ate, Amy Schumer Learns to Cook, Chopped, Chopped Sweets, DINERS, DRIVE-INS AND DIVES and Guy's Grocery Games.
+In daytime, don't miss new episodes of Delicious Miss Brown, The Kitchen: Family Style and The Pioneer Woman: Home Sweet Home.
+Throughout the week, on the award-winning Food Network Kitchen app, fans can join some of their favorite chefs for LIVE classes and conversation including Maneet Chauhan, Michael Symon, Jet Tila and more.From exciting new episodes to spooky premieres, Food Network's weekly schedule is the destination for entertainment and recipe inspiration.

 Food Network weekly highlights include: